bwrc/midas/README.md

 The MIDAS (Modular Integrated Distributed Analysis System) is a system for online analysis of streaming signals and allows easy integration of machine learning frameworks and processing modules.
+MIDAS aims to simplify the process of setting up of ad hoc networks for online processing and analysis of multiple signals.
+This is achieved through a distributed structure consisting of nodes and dispatchers.
+Core features of MIDAS include automatic discovery of network components and easy extensibility with custom nodes.
+Possible use cases include implementation of real-time signal fusion and machine learning.
+MIDAS is written in Python 3.

 For more information (background, installation, usage, ...) refer to the [MIDAS wiki](https://github.com/bwrc/midas/wiki).